 “Given that excessive fluid consumption is a primary etiologic factor in EAH, using the innate thirst mechanism to guide fluid consumption is a strategy that should limit drinking in excess and developing hyponatremia while providing sufficient fluid to prevent excessive dehydration”.

-I have to admit, that I have been doing this for years.
-While others are gulping water at breaks or sucking from hydration packs, I only drink when the early signs of thirst hit.
+I have to admit, that I have been using “thirst” as an indicator for years.
+While others are gulping water at breaks or sucking from hydration packs, I only drink when the early hints of thirst hit.
 I have never had a problem with dehydration.
+But I have also observed many people dehydrate on the trail due to “forgetting” to drink.

 So what to do?

 - A common recommendation includes hydrating before hiking.
 Drinking a liter or two of water before you hit the trail.
+Beyond not “feeling” thirsty.
 Start your hike hydrated.

 - Bring foods that contain a higher water content.
 Fruits are good food/water sources.
-Foods with water will absorb slower and provide other nutrients.
+Foods with water will absorb slower but provide other nutrients.

 - Use watered down performance drinks to help replace lost nutrients.